jhwaffles/jhwaffles.github.io/posts/batch_evolution.md

         df_model = df_model.sort_values([self.batch_col, self.time_col])
         X = df_model[self.X_cols].to_numpy()
         y = df_model[[self.y_time_col]].to_numpy()  # time as y
-        ]

-Center and scale.
+Next, we **standardize X**.
 This is important because different features have different magnitudes and we want to avoid features with high values from dominating.
-There is an added bonus in centering at 0 since it makes subtracting the mean (0) easier.
+Geometrically, centering at 0 allows us to interpret as distance from origin (which is nice for calculations).
 We can use sklearn library here.

         self.scaler_X = StandardScaler()
         X_scaled = self.scaler_X.fit_transform(X)